raspberrypilearning/cd-advanced-unity-sushi/en/step_7.md

 You can have players get a bonus when they pick up a blue coin!
 Lets speed them up for 5 seconds.

-To create a powerup you should make a method (a function in a class) in your **PlayerController** class.
-A powerup controls your player so it makes sense to put it in the **PlayerController** class.
+To create a powerup you should make a method (a function in a class).
+A powerup controls your player so it makes sense to put the method in the **PlayerController** class.

 + So add this function to the **PlayerController** class:
 ```csharp